rich-97/req-ajax/README.md

 ## Test

-For the unit-test execute `npm run test`.
+For the unit-test install the `devDependencies` and open the file `test/index.html` in your browser.

 ## License